dariakussovska/heterogeneitywm/README.md

 python concept_cell_definition.py

 ```
 This includes our method for concept cell identification and adds the corresponding identity of each neuron to each of our standardized files (Signi == Y if concept cell and Signi == N if not).
+Also, based on the top image (the image that elicits the highest response in all the cells), we add Preferred vs Non-preferred image identity in all of our graph_data files.
+THese are going to be used later when we plot PSTH graphs and look at the response of concept cells during Preferred trials vs during Non-preferred trials.